Professional Restore & Thicken Shampoo

 • To remove all waxes left by typical shampoos, conditioners, mousse, sprays, and treatments.

-• For best results use immediately following our Scalp Conditioner.
+• For best results use immediately following our Scalp Prep.
 (Step 1)

 • Apply ¼ oz. hair and spread evenly.

 • Work into rich lather.

 • Rinse thoroughly with warm water.